shutter-project/shutter-jekyll-site/about/team.md

 <p style="clear:both;"></p>
 **Alexey Sokolov**, Gentoo packaging, developer (2020)

+I studied in Novosibirsk, then moved to Ireland to work as SRE/SWE.
+I didn't want Shutter to be removed from Gentoo due to the old dependencies going away, so had to update the code.

 **Vadim Peretokin**, promotion, web presence and interface design

 I’m an IT healthcare student in YorkU, Toronto.
 I’m interested in promoting quality open-source software and my work in Shutter includes expanding its popularity and interface design.
 Programming languages of interest are C and Vala.